FluentdSubscriptionNetwork/fluent-plugin-array-splitter/README.md

 ### Parameters

-- `array_key`: The field name to split and expand array values (default: 'message').
+- `array_key`: The field name to split and expand array values (default: "message").
 - `key_name`: The field name to rename the key of a single array element (default: null).

 ### Example Configuration